seawind543/react-token-input/README.md

    * Note:
    * Call this function to tell TokenInput to delete the token.
    * As result, TokenInput will remove it, and
-   * TokenInput will call `onTokenValuesUpdate` to update tokenValues.
+   * TokenInput will call `onTokenValuesChange` to update tokenValues.
    *
    * onDelete()
    *